Understanding Lead Generation & Your Role In Its Success

 |Appliance Repair||$440,448||1,984||$222||$170||31% ↑|

-But like every other metric, and regardless of which lead service you are using, you need to continually optimize your business and processes around that average ticket price.
+But like every other metric, and regardless of which lead service you are using, you need to look for ways to continually improve average ticket price.
 Within our platform, we constantly see clients that generate 3X more revenue from the same types of leads as other clients.
 Why?
-Because they continually train their employees to build more value in their services and are able to generate more revenue because of it.
+Because they train their employees to build more value in their services and are able to generate more revenue because of it.

 Actual Customer Value (Lifetime Value)